gamzebilsen/state-of-state-text-analysis/README.md

 The project compares 18 Republican governors' speeches aggregated together to the 18 Democrat governors' speeches.
 The main goal of this paper is to see if climate change is a topic of conversation, and if not, what is?
 In addition, is there a different between the two political parties' governments' speech topics?

 ## Data
-2022 speeches of 18 states in each party.
+2022 state of the state governor speeches of 18 states per party.
 Data is pdf downloads of each states governors' speech.
 They were all converted to csv's - each line being a sentence - and csv's merged together per group.

 ## Installation